-The NSW Department of Planning and Environment engaged SLR Consulting Australia Pty Ltd (SLR) to undertake a series of Health Impact Assessments of the Woodsreef Mine site as part of the Woodsreef Mine Major Rehabilitation Project.
+The NSW Department of Planning and Environment engaged SLR Consulting Australia Pty Ltd (SLR) to undertake a long term health risk assessment which included air monitoring, a series of health impact assessments reports and risk assessments associated with the Woodsreef Mine site as part of the Woodsreef Mine Major Rehabilitation Project.

-The Woodsreef Mine is a derelict open cut asbestos mine located approximately 15 km north east of Barraba in the Northern NSW Tablelands.
+The Woodsreef Mine is a derelict open cut asbestos mine located approximately 15 km east of Barraba in the Northern NSW Tablelands.
 The former mine extends over an area of about 290 hectares, comprising predominantly Crown Land.

 Open cut mining for chrysotile asbestos first occurred at Woodsreef between 1918 and 1923.
-The Chrysotile Corporation of Australia carried out large scale mining between 1973 and 1983.
-The mine closed in 1983 due to high production costs and is now considered a derelict mine.
+The Chrysotile Corporation of Australia carried out large scale mining between 1972 and 1983.
+The mine closed in 1983 due to high production costs and it is now a derelict mine.